Larry R. Hicks

-Larry R. Hicks (born December 13, 1943) is a senior United States district judge of the United States District Court for the District of Nevada.
+Larry Richard Hicks (December 13, 1943 – May 29, 2024) was an American jurist who served as a United States district judge of the United States District Court for the District of Nevada from 2001 until his death in 2024.
+Hicks was nominated to the position by President George W. Bush.
+He assumed senior status in 2012.

-Education and career
+Early life and education

-Born in Evanston, Illinois, Hicks received a Bachelor of Science degree from the University of Nevada, Reno in 1965 and a Juris Doctor from the University of Colorado School of Law in 1968.
+Hicks was born in Evanston, Illinois, on December 13, 1943.
+He received a Bachelor of Science degree from the University of Nevada, Reno, in 1965, and a Juris Doctor from the University of Colorado School of Law in 1968.

+Career

-He was a law clerk, Washoe County District Attorney's Office, Nevada in 1968, and was then an attorney in that office from 1968 to 1974, and District Attorney of Washoe County from 1975 to 1979.
+Hicks was a law clerk, Washoe County District Attorney's Office, Nevada in 1968, and was then an attorney in that office from 1968 to 1974, and District Attorney of Washoe County from 1975 to 1979.
 He entered private practice in Nevada in 1979, remaining in practice until 2001.

-District court service
+Federal judicial service

-On September 4, 2001, Hicks was nominated by President George W. Bush to the United States District Court for the District of Nevada vacated by Johnnie B. Rawlinson.
+On September 4, 2001, Hicks was nominated by President George W. Bush to the United States District Court for the District of Nevada vacated by Judge Johnnie B. Rawlinson.
 Hicks was confirmed by the United States Senate on November 5, 2001, and received his commission on November 7, 2001.
-He took senior status on December 13, 2012, and was succeeded by Jennifer A. Dorsey.
+He assumed senior status on December 13, 2012.

-Cases
+Notable cases

+In 2006, Hicks sentenced three former Clark County commissioners to federal prison in a federal political corruption case known as "Operation G-Sting," which originated from bribes by a strip club owner to elected officials.